 Panzar Dragoon Saga was the better game, and in terms of what it achieved it was also the more impressive title:

 “The hardest thing about the project was that, for the time, we took on too many challenges at once.
 The game was in “full voice,” meaning we had voice-over for all the characters’ dialogue in the game.
 We also put in 3D real-time processing for whole game.
 At the time, real-time processing was common in cutscenes and action clips, but nobody had made an entire game using real-time processing.
 It was also rare for an RPG game to be made completely in 3D.
 That in and of itself was a huge challenge.
 We also had to convert what was originally a shooting game and make it into a good RPG.
 And because of this, we had to create things within the game that were not traditionally in a standard RPG.
 Each challenge seemed doable alone, but because we tried to do so much all at once, it was really tough.”- Yukio Futatsugi (Producer) Source: Polygon Interview

-Panzer Dragoon Saga unlike Final Fantasy VII was rendered in full real-time 3-D graphics, as opposed to the vast majority of Square’s magnum opus gameplay which utilized pre-rendered backgrounds, when not in the overworld or engaging in battles.
+Panzer Dragoon Saga, unlike Final Fantasy VII was rendered in full real-time 3-D graphics, as opposed to the vast majority of Square’s famous title’s gameplay, which utilized pre-rendered backgrounds, when not in the overworld or engaging in battles.

-The Saturn also had other offerings such as Working Design’s enhanced versions of the Mega CD Lunar games (the games would also make it to the PS1), Dragon Force, and Albert Odyssey.
+The Saturn also had other offerings such as Working Design’s enhanced versions of the Mega CD Lunar games (these games would also make it to the PS1), Dragon Force, and Albert’s Odyssey.
 Sega’s Shinning Force III delivered one of the best Strategy RPGs of the Era.